axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/icon/README.md

 ### Size

-The default behavior set the size of the svgs to 16x16 px, to use default size use `size="auto"`.
+The default behavior set the size of the svgs to 16x16 px, to use original size on the svg use `size="auto"`.

 | Attribute     |
 | ------------- |